taylorryanbell/data-eng-final/README.md

 # Project Overview

- 1. Use apache beam create a data pipeline to aggregate data from three big query input tables.
+ 1. Use apache beam to create a data pipeline to aggregate data from three big query input tables.
- 2. Use the new aggregated data create a Google Data Studio report to visualize the data.
+ 2. Use the newly aggregated data to create a Google Data Studio report to visualize the data.
  3. Use Jenkins to launch a new Dataflow job anytime code is merged into the main branch of your repo

 # General Information
-  - All project resourses including any that you create should be under the google cloud project id ```b2e-data-eng-final```
+  - All project resources including any that you create should be under the google cloud project id ```b2e-data-eng-final```

     ## Input Data Specs
     - The input data is stored in three big query tables under the ```b2e-data-eng-final.input``` schema